Apple HomeKit ecosystem

 We are the initial contributor to Apple's open source HomeKit ADK:

-In 2015, we had developed an implementation of Apple's HomeKit Accessory protocol (HAP), based on our proven ocrypto cryptographic library.
+This work goes back to 2015, when we developed an implementation of Apple's HomeKit Accessory protocol (HAP), based on our proven ocrypto cryptographic library.
 We fine-tuned ocrypto to enable HomeKit even on low-cost, resource-constrained, power-saving hardware while providing best-in-class security.
 Our software became the market-leading HAP implementation.

 In November 2016, in the presence of the Swiss finance minister, Oberon microsystems was honored as a winner of the Swiss Innovation Challenge, and also as the winner of the associated internationalization award.